knowledgepixels/research-integrity/index.md

 - These are fully built upon decentralizied **APIs**
 - Therefore, all this can easily be built into **your own systems**

+These are all just **starting points for discussion**, to show what kind of things we could do.
+But they'd need further discussion and work, of course, and there are many other options.

 ---

 ## Publishing